Pork Tenderloin with Apples and Onions

 5. While the pork tenderloins cooks in the oven, make the apples and onions.
 Melt 2 tablespoons of butter over medium-low heat and add onions.
 Cook for 15-20 minutes until caramelized.
 Add 1-2 tablespoons of butter, chopped apples and brown sugar.
 Cook another 10 minutes until apples are tender.
 Salt to taste.

 *I like my pork tenderloin medium or slightly pink inside.
 For a well-done pork tenderloin, bake an additional five minutes.
 Depending on the size and thickness of your tenderloin, your cooking times may differ.
-Here is a link to the National Pork Board for more information on cooking pork.

 Enjoy!